FAQs for our international students and boarders.

 Hopefully the FAQs below will answer some of your questions.
 Please do contact our admissions team, for further information and support.

-How easy is it to travel to Mary Ward House and The Elms?
+How easy is it to travel to Mary Ward House?

 St Mary's School and our boarding houses are within a 5 minute walk of Cambridge Rail Station.